 #3 - Augustinian Church (14th century)

-Part of the Imperial Palace (Hofburg), the solemn Augustinian Church was, ironically, the scene of Habsburg weddings, including those between Empress Maria Theresa and Francis I, and Emperor Franz Joseph and Elisabeth (Sisi).
-Little of the Gothic structure is seen from the outside because the 18th-century expansion of the Court Library enveloped the church.
-Inside, there’s a striking marble funerary monument for the Empress’ favorite daughter, Duchess Maria Christina, completed in 1805 by the famous Italian Neoclassical sculptor, Antonio Canova.
-Free entry (the Loreto Chapel, holding the embalmed hearts of 54 deceased Habsburgs, is usually closed).
-Location.
+The solemn Augustinian Church was, ironically, the venue of Habsburg weddings, including those between Empress Maria Theresa and Francis I, and Emperor Franz Joseph and Elisabeth (Sisi).
+Little of the Gothic structure is seen from the outside because the 18th-century expansion of the neighboring Court Library enveloped the church.

 #4 - St. Stephen's Cathedral (12-15th centuries)